Bench Chisel Set - 6 Piece

-Beautifully crafted, well balanced 6 piece bench chisel set.
-CRV steel blades hardened to RC59-63 with steel ferrules and nicely finished off with genuine Bubinga handles which are as much a joy to...
+Beautifully crafted, well-balanced WoodRiver® 6 Piece Bench Chisel Set.
+CRV steel blades hardened to RC 59-63 with steel ferrules and nicely finished off with genuine hardwood handles which are as much a joy to the eye as they are to hold.

 Articles & Blogs